Going Deep on Live Sports Advertising Opportunities - Basis

 • Speaking of soccer, the major European leagues are streaming in all sorts of different places: the English Premier League is on Peacock, La Liga and Bundesliga are over on ESPN+, and the UEFA Champions League is airing on Paramount+ (joining Serie A).

 • In college sports, the Big Ten conference began a $7 billion+ rights agreement to air games on multiple broadcasters —including Fox, FS1, the Big Ten Network, CBS, NBC, and Peacock (and, notably, not on longtime league partner ESPN) —in 2023.
-The Southeastern Conference (SEC), on the other hand, is four years into its deal with Disney and ESPN and has seen both major earnings and a boost in viewership during that time.
+The Southeastern Conference (SEC), on the other hand, is five years into its deal with Disney and ESPN and has seen both major earnings and a boost in viewership during that time.

 To make up for these kinds of skyrocketing costs, linear broadcasters and streaming video platforms alike are turning to two main revenue sources: subscription price hikes and—you guessed it!—advertising.
 So, without further ado, let’s take a look at how (and why) advertisers can make the most of this evolving landscape.